 Accused of having had an illegal abortion, charged with aggravated murder and sentenced to eight years in prison, Belén was exonerated and released in 2017 after more than two years behind bars.

-Deza has been a prominent campaigner for the bill to legalise abortion in Argentina which passed the House of Representatives in June and is now pending approval in the Senate, expected to vote on it in August.
+Deza has been a prominent campaigner for the bill to legalise abortion in Argentina.
+The bill passed the House of Representatives in June and is now pending approval in the Senate, which is expected to vote on it in August.

-She said conscientious objection also came up in this bill’s debates and that it was included in its text as a “key bargaining chip” for conservatives.
+She said conscientious objection also came up in the bill’s debates and that it was included in its text as a “key bargaining chip” for conservatives.

-Already, conscientious objection is recognised in Argentina in sterilisation, contraception and (currently severely-restricted) abortion procedures.
+Conscientious objection is already recognised in Argentina in sterilisation, contraception and (currently severely restricted) abortion procedures.

-Due to widespread use of such objections, only two of five public hospitals in Tucumán province can guarantee provision of the few abortions presently permitted by law, according to a public information request Deza submitted.
+Due to widespread use of such objections, only two of the five public hospitals in Tucumán province can guarantee provision of the abortions currently permitted by law, according to a public information request submitted by Deza.

-Though no objectors were reported at private clinics in the province – even if the same doctors may work at both public and private facilities.
+No objectors were reported at private clinics in the province, however – even if the same doctors work at both public and private facilities.
 “That’s a double standard” against poor women, said Deza.

-In neighbouring Chile, a 2017 law relaxed restrictions on abortions in cases of rape, where a woman’s life is at risk, or the fetus is not viable.
-Previously abortion had been banned in all circumstances, since 1989.
+In neighbouring Chile, a 2017 law relaxed restrictions on abortions in cases of rape, where a woman’s life is at risk or the foetus is not viable.
+Previously, abortion had been banned in all circumstances, since 1989.

 According to figures published in June, an average of 47% of public health gynaecologists in 33 Chilean cities are conscientious objectors.
-In 16 cities, these rates go beyond 50%.
+In 16 cities, these rates are higher than 50%.
 In seven, they range from 70% to 100%.

 Other figures don’t add up – and suggest that clandestine abortions are still happening, despite legal reforms.